Contraception for heavy & painful periods

 Evidence consistently shows that the use of combined hormonal contraceptives results in lighter periods.
 The combined pill, the contraceptive patch, and the vaginal ring can all be used to help manage heavy periods and period pain.

-There is less evidence to suggest their efficacy in the management of period pain, but it may be beneficial to use combined hormonal contraceptives continuously, avoiding withdrawal bleeds, with studies showing an advantage over the more traditional cyclical use (with breaks) in the short term.
+There is less research that proves their benefit in the management of period pain, but it may be beneficial to use combined hormonal contraceptives continuously, avoiding withdrawal bleeds, with studies showing an advantage over the more traditional cyclical use (with breaks) in the short term.

 The most effective treatment for heavy periods is the hormonal coil (IUS), commonly known as the Mirena coil

 The IUS releases progestogen into the uterus, thinning the lining of the womb and keeping it thin whilst in place.
 Periods tend to become lighter, less frequent, and for some, may stop altogether.
-The benefits increase over time as the blood loss is reduced gradually, reaching a 97% reduction after 12 months of use.
+The benefits increase over time as the blood loss is reduced gradually, with around 90% less bleeding after 12 months of use.
 The majority of women also report the Mirena coil to be an effective treatment for period pains.

 The copper IUD, however, may make periods heavier, longer, and potentially more painful.
 And for this reason, the copper coil is best avoided for those already experiencing heavy and/or painful periods.